JRetza/f2y-spinning-followup/apj_build/reply_to_referee.md

 era of gravitational wave astronomy has begun with GW150914:

-"Following the submission of this article, aLIGO made its first detection (Abbott et al., 2016).
-This was of a binary BH system (Abbott et al., 2016a) rather than a BNS, but much of our understanding of the abilities of the parameter-estimation analysis, such as the effects of mass–spin degeneracy, translates between sources.
+"Following the submission of this article, aLIGO made its first detection (Abbott et al. 2016b).
+This was of a binary BH system (Abbott et al. 2016c) rather than a BNS, but much of our understanding of the abilities of the parameter-estimation analysis, such as the effects of mass–spin degeneracy, trans- lates between sources.
 The era of GW astronomy has begun, and parameter estimation will play a central role in the science to come."